telerik/kendo-ui-core/docs/aspnet-mvc/mvc-core/getting-started-linux.md

 ---
 title: Get Started on Linux
-page_title: Get Started on Linux | Telerik UI for ASP.NET Core MVC
+page_title: Get Started on Linux | Telerik UI for ASP.NET Core
-description: "Learn the basics when working with Telerik UI for ASP.NET Core MVC (aka MVC 6) on Linux."
+description: "Learn the basics when working with Telerik UI for ASP.NET Core (aka MVC 6 or ASP.NET Core MVC) on Linux."
-previous_url: /aspnet-mvc/aspnetmvc-apps/mvc-6/getting-started-linux
+previous_url: /aspnet-mvc/aspnetmvc-apps/mvc-6/getting-started-linux, aspnet-mvc/mvc-6/getting-started-linux
 slug: gettingstartedlinux_aspnetmvc6_aspnetmvc
 position: 3
 ---

 # Get Started on Linux

-This article demonstrates how to configure an ASP.NET Core MVC project that enables you to use Telerik UI for ASP.NET MVC on Linux.
+This article demonstrates how to configure an ASP.NET Core project that enables you to use Telerik UI for ASP.NET MVC on Linux.

 > **Important**
 >